Waste Reduction and Recycling Act 2011

 - details about who is required to plan and report about waste management.

 The Waste Reduction and Recycling (Waste Levy) Amendment Regulation 2019, approved on 21 March 2019, provides details on the requirements to implement the waste levy.
-The provisions will be added to the existing Waste Reduction and Recycling Regulation 2011 on commencement on 1 July 2019.
+The provisions were added to the existing Waste Reduction and Recycling Regulation 2011 on commencement on 1 July 2019.